ballerina-attic/ballerina-awslambda-deployment/README.md

 ### Obtaining Tokens for the GMail Connector

-- The steps on how to get access to the tokens can be found in the Gmail connector [documentation](https://central.ballerina.io/wso2/gmail).
+For instructions on how to get access to the tokens, go to [Gmail Connector documentation](https://central.ballerina.io/wso2/gmail).

 ## Implementation